 The privacy of a work item is controlled by the contact—if the contact is private, then all that contact's work will also be private, and only members of the client team and work team will have access.

-- Public (default): everyone in the practice can view information about the client or work item.
+- Public (default): everyone in the company can view information about the client or work item.

 - Private: everyone can view the client name or work title, but only teams with access can view the details.